Mistakes To Avoid When Choosing An Interior Designer.

-One of the main reasons for unfortunate misunderstandings in the client-interior designer relationship is the lack of orientation in the professional field, which usually characterizes the client.
-Therefore, it is highly recommended to thoroughly familiarize yourself with the area for which you are hiring the professional.
+One of the main reasons for unfortunate misunderstandings in the client-interior designer relationship is the lack of orientation in the professional/technical field, which usually characterizes the client.
+Therefore, it's highly recommended to thoroughly familiarize yourself with the area for which you are hiring.

-You must be 100 percent sure what your goals are from the design process and how you want (exactly!) your house to look at the end.
+You must be 100 percent sure what your goals are from the design process and how you want (exactly!) your house to look/feel at the end.

 Indeed, there is room for doubts and hesitations, but only before hiring the designer - Contact an interior designer only when you have a solid plan, with no room for misunderstandings, Since as mentioned above, any hesitation and doubt on your part will result in the designer deciding things for you, ultimately leading to unnecessary frustration.

-And by the way, there is no need to panic.
+And by the way, No need to panic.
 Our recommendation to be prepared before contacting the designer does not require you to become a certified expert in the field of interior design.
-All that is needed is, first, to focus on the procedure's outcome - what would you consider a success.
+First, all that is needed is to focus on the procedure's outcome - what would you consider a success.
 And then to dive in a bit and enrich your knowledge regarding the field of interior design, something that, on the one hand, will grant you more practical knowledge and improve your expertise on the subject, and on the other hand, will help you create a common professional language with your designer later on.

-"Okay, fine, but where do I get the information?" you may be asking.
+"Okay, fine, but where do I get the information from?" you may be asking.

-Well, everywhere: starting from Googling it, through reading about it in social media/forums/consulting with friends and family, and ending (for the advanced ones among you) in examining the professional literature in the field.
+Well, everywhere: starting from Googling it, through reading about it on social media/forums/consulting with friends and family, and ending (for the advanced ones among you) in examining the professional literature in the field.

-The guiding principle is this is a reasonably simple task whose only purpose is to get you ready for your first meeting with your designer, which, as mentioned above, will spot right from the start if you are one of those who don't have a green idea about what they are talking about and your house is nothing more than another "space for his artistic creativity" And You are only the one who keeps the cash flowing Or, this time he is facing someone who knows exactly what he wants, and he better implements your requests precisely.
+It's a pretty simple task whose only purpose is to get you ready for your first meeting with your designer, which, as mentioned above, will spot right from the start if you are one of those who don't have a green idea about what they are talking about and your house is nothing more than another "playground for his artistic creativity" And your only role is to keeps the cash flowing Or, this time he is facing someone who knows exactly what he wants, and he better implements your requests precisely.

 With that being said, let us note again - we have no intention to diss any designers.
 We actually quite like them.
 Our sole purpose is to describe a natural phenomenon that characterizes professionals with a "free spirit."
-And if you are one of those who want their Instructions to be carried out precisely - You must be prepared and do your homework ASAP.
+And if you are one of those who want their Instructions to be carried out precisely - They are probably not the one for you.

 Don't be lazy.
 Sit back and read about the topic

-So, in conclusion, the first mistake to avoid when choosing a designer for your home is to arrive unprepared.
+So, in conclusion, the first mistake to avoid when choosing an interior designer is arriving unprepared.